apache/solr-operator/docs/local_tutorial.md

 sed -i -e 's/"kubernetesEnabled" : false/"kubernetesEnabled" : true/g' \
     ~/Library/Group\ Containers/group.com.docker/settings.json

-# Start Docker for mac from Finter, or run the command below
+# Start Docker for mac from Finder, or run the command below
 open /Applications/Docker.app

 # Install Helm, which we'll use to install the operator, and 'watch'